 Note: HRES and Ensemble Control Forecast (ex-HRES) are scientifically, structurally and computationally identical.
 With effect from Cy49r1, Ensemble Control Forecast (ex-HRES) output is equivalent to HRES output where shown in the diagrams.
 At the time of the diagrams, HRES had resolution of 9km and ensemble members had a resolution of 18km.

 As a weather hazard, fog is extremely important, but a difficult variable to predict.
-The visibility diagnostic includes information on the reduced visibility in fog, but correctly predicting very low visibility is dependent on predicting the correct dynamic and thermodynamic conditions in the boundary layer.
-These can be highly variable in space and time and are often tied to orographic features that are not resolved by the atmospheric model.
+The visibility diagnostic includes information on the reduced visibility in fog.
+But predicting very low visibility is dependent on predicting the correct dynamic and thermodynamic conditions in the boundary layer.
+These can be highly variable in space and time and are often tied to orographic features not resolved by the atmospheric model.
 For these reasons a probabilistic approach using the ensemble members is more beneficial.

-The visibility diagnostic is an experimental product introduced in 2016 and the quality of this product is undergoing continued evaluation with the aim of improving the diagnostic and its usefulness.
+The visibility diagnostic is an experimental product introduced in 2016.
+The quality of this product is being continuously evaluated with the aim of improving the diagnostic and its usefulness.
 It should be used with caution; expectations regarding the quality of this product should remain low.
-Visibility products are currently made available so that they be evaluated and also to allow users to gain experience.
+Visibility products are available so that they can be evaluated and also to allow users to gain experience.
 Users are advised to keep themselves updated about visibility products through the ECMWF Newsletter and web site.

 Visibility calculation using a ‘tuned’ CAMS aerosol climatology was introduced in mid 2017 in Cycle 43R3 and may alter or reduce the deficiencies in visibility outlined above.